 The meeting adjourns between 9:45 and 10:00.
 The Board of Directors try, as much as possible, to conduct the non-astronomical business of the society at their quarterly meetings, which every member is invited to attend.

 Talk to any board member during an RAS activity, such as a regular meeting.
 The dues per year are $30.
 Observatory staff members also are required to pay an additional $10 of annual dues.
-In addition, members can receive discounts in subscribing to Sky and Telescope and Astronomy magazines.
-To apply for membership, renew membership, or subscribe to the magazines, go to the Payments Page.
+To apply for membership or renew membership, go to the Payments Page.

 Click for board meeting notes.